 Large Down Payment vs Low Interest Rates—What's More Important?

-At Positive Lending Solutions, we want to ensure that you understand the key terms involved in car loan financing and that you figure out the best approach to car finance that suit your individual needs.
-If you’re weighing up the pros and cons of a large down payment and low interest rates, we’re here to help you make things clearer.
+At Positive Lending Solutions, we want to ensure that you understand the key terms involved in car loan financing and that you figure out the best approach to car finance that suits your individual needs.
+If you’re weighing up the pros and cons of a large down payment and low-interest rates, we’re here to help you make things clearer.

 Need advice?
 We can help you with all your car loan needs.

 If you’re considering a large down payment on a loan, the most obvious thing is to figure out exactly how much you are going to be able to commit to this.

 The size of the down payment will be correlational to the overall cost of the car that you’re considering, and so think carefully about what your budget allows.

 In essence, if you’re able to put down a large down payment (without stretching yourself financially), you’ll be borrowing less money from your lender.
 This will mean that you can enjoy some of the following benefits: